An island of quiet, sandy beaches, historic sites, fantastic wildlife and a thriving malt whisky industry providing a super visitor experience.

 There is a fine coffee shop at Kilchoman Distillery close to Machir Bay and Outback Gallery is well worth a visit while at Sanaigmore.

 On the other side of the island is Big Strand - a sandy beach approximately 7 miles long.
+Pop in to The Machrie for a drink or bite to eat and enjoy the views.
 Near Carraig Fhada lighthouse on the Oa is Traigh Bhan with its famous singing sands and expansive views out to sea and Port Ellen.

 Port Charlotte Holiday's owner Margaret has family connections on Islay and has so many fond childhood memories of Islay's beaches.
 Read more in our Blog>